vikas-bhardwaj/octoread/README.md

 # Readify

 Readify is a responsive Octopress theme focused on readibility.
-It's designed to make the reading experience as pleasurable as possible on any device.
+It's designed to provide a pleasant reading experience on any device.

 [See the demo.](http://vladigleba.com/)